Goobling/csc211Project/README.md

-RUN WITH jar file -> https://file.io/7u3VtXdUFuT3
-can be run with
-java -jar PATH/TO/FIlE.jar
+DOWNLOAD AND RUN jar file -> target/project-1.jar can be run with java -jar PATH/TO/FIlE.jar